Course Outline

 Network Security Basics and Components

-- Secured network architecture – FWs, VPN's, NACs, and security devices.
+- Secure network architecture – Firewalls (FWs), VPNs, Network Access Control (NACs), and security devices.

-- FW operation – packet filtering and statefull inspection.
+- Firewall operation – packet filtering and stateful inspection.

 - Security protocols – Encryption and Authentication